ARMmbed/mbed-os-tools/README.md

 ## Description

-mbed-lstools is module used to detect and list mbed-enabled devices connected to host computer.
+mbed-lstools is a module used to detect and list mbed-enabled devices connected to the host computer.

-Currently lmtools support listed below OSs:
+Currently lmtools support the following OSs:
 * Windows 7.
 * Ubuntu.
-* Mac OS X (Darwin)
+* Mac OS X (Darwin).

-mbed-ls is Python module used to detect and list mbed-enabled devices connected to host computer. package will support Windows 7, Ubuntu and MacOS.
-It will be delivered as redistributable Python module (package) and command line tool.
+mbed-ls is a Python module used to detect and list mbed-enabled devices connected to the host computer.
+The package will support Windows 7, Ubuntu and MacOS.
+It will be delivered as a redistributable Python module (package) and command line tool.

-Currently mbed-ls module is under development but already decoupled mbed-ls functionality is delivered to mbed SDK's test suite.
+Currently the mbed-ls module is under development but its already decoupled mbed-ls functionality is delivered to mbed SDK's test suite.

-You will be able for example to use this tool from command line!
+You will be able, for example, to use this tool from the command line!
 (See below)

 ### mbedls command line tool

-After installing mbed-ls package on your system will be deployed importable ```mbed_lstools``` Python package and ```mbedls``` command line tool:
+After installing the mbed-ls package on your system, the importable ```mbed_lstools``` Python package and ```mbedls``` command line tool will be deployed:

 ```
 $ mbedls
 +---------------------+-------------------+-------------------+--------------------------------+